 This is expected following removal of the tonsils and adenoids and is part of the normal healing process.
 The bad breath usually settles after around 3 weeks if not sooner.

 If there is any sign of fresh bleeding from the nose or mouth greater than a teaspoon in volume please present to the nearest Hospital Emergency department for assessment.

 Follow Up appointment

 A follow up phone call is usually made 4-6 weeks after surgery in most cases.
-Where an appointment is needed you will be advised by Dr Morrissey.
-If at any stage, you wish to see Dr Morrissey his staff will be happy to arrange an appointment.
+Where an appointment is needed you will be advised by your Surgeon.
+If at any stage, you wish to see your Surgeon, our staff will be happy to arrange an appointment.

 For non-emergency issues please call (07) 4646 4275 for further instructions.

 ENT Surgeons in Toowoomba share ‘on-call’ and one is usually available to answer questions.
 After hours the "On Call" ENT Surgeon can be contacted via the Toowoomba Hospital on (07) 4616 6000.